Grafikart/OpenApiToTS/README.md

 # @grafikart/o2ts

-A simple tool to convert OpenAPI 3.1 specs into a TypeScript file with usefull type.
+A simple tool to convert OpenAPI 3.1 specs into a TypeScript file with useful types.

 ## Install